 For a top day school with such delicious proximity to London, I’d say the fees are as you’d expect and not unreasonable.
 Currently it’s £22,280 per annum (40% Autumn £8,912 , 30% Spring £6,684, 30% Summer £6,684).
 Music fees are additional.

 WORD ON THE GROUND

-Parents I’ve spoken to buy into Merchant Taylors’ on this potent mix of academic results with a non-hot-house approach to learning.
-Much love of the school’s facilities and the sporting prowess in particular which is no surprise really.
-Local parents would like longer wrap-around care for the younger boys, but the general vibe is very positive.
+Parents I’ve spoken to buy into Merchant Taylors’ on this potent mix of academic results with an all-round approach to learning.
+There’s much love of the school’s facilities and the sporting prowess in particular, which is no surprise really.

 THE MUDDY VERDICT

-Good for: All-rounders, joiner inners, and particularly sports lovers.
+Good for: All-rounders, joiner inners, and particularly sports lovers (keen cricketers, particularly, will be in heaven).
 Ideal for parents who want expansive grounds along with super-quick London access.
-Art, DT, English and Geography are particularly ‘hot’ subjects here if you have a talented child in that area.
+Design, Engineering & Technology, History, Biology, English and Geography are particularly ‘hot’ subjects here if you have a talented child in that area.